DarthMike/darthmike.github.io/source/_posts/2015-06-09-adopting-objectivec-generics.markdown

 But as many of us need to work with ‘legacy’ Objective-C code, ‘lightweight generics’ is nevertheless a welcomed addition.

 I will mention again this is not a full ’generics’ implementation for Objective-C, but rather annotations for the compiler to check your API usage, and intention.
 It also changes how Swift sees the Objective-C code and improves interoperability between the languages.
-A win win situation.
+A win-win situation.

 [generics]: https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html#//apple_ref/doc/uid/TP40014216-CH4-ID35
 [fbs]: http://fuckingblocksyntax.com/